by ProcureDeskLast Updated : Jan-01-2021

 If you are already familiar with the purchase order process, feel free to skip this section and go to the next section on how to Improve the purchase order approval process

-Once you click on the purchase order, Quickbooks opens the following screen where you can key in the details of the purchase order.
-The screen is self-explanatory but we have highlighted the key sections of the purchase order screen.
+Once you click on the purchase order link, Quickbooks opens the following screen where you can key in the purchase order details.
+The screen is self-explanatory, but we have highlighted the key sections of the purchase order screen.

 The key section includes

-2. Email: This is where the Quickbook online will send the purchase order to the supplier.
+2. Email: This is the supplier email where QuickBooks will send the purchase order.

 3. The ship to address and the item details for the purchase order.

 4. The total amount is displayed on the right-hand side.

 5. Ship to – is the address where the order must be shipped.

 6. Item details: List of items purchased by the buyer.

 QuickBooks also allows you to add items directly from the item master, making it easy to reorder commonly purchased items.